DerekLeeCS/Computational_Cognitive_Science/Documentation.md

 # Algorithm

-To find the best structure that explains the data ( maximize P(S, F|D) ), search through every form and find the best structure for each form.
+To find the best structure that explains the data ( maximizes P(S, F|D) ), search through every form and find the best structure for each form.
 The final structure is the best structure overall.

 Begin with all entities in a single cluster node and use graph grammars to split entities into multiple cluster nodes.